SqueezyDough/css-to-the-rescue-1920/README.md

 ### Two colors
 I'm only using 2 colors at a time, for both dark and classic themes.
 Black is also used, but black is the abscence of color.

+### Print style sheet
+I've created a seperate print.css file that only shows the menu.
+All terminal stuff is hidden and the menu items are shown.

 ------